Contribution of Secondary Neutrinos from Line-of-sight Cosmic Ray Interactions to the IceCube Diffuse Astrophysical Flux: SECONDARY NEUTRINOS FROM LINE-OF-SIGHT INTERACTIONS

 The scaling is more complicated for the lines of sight that cross at least one cluster.
 The main target is now likely to be the cluster, not the entire length of the line of sight.
 Additionally, the proton trajectory is likely to be deflected significantly by the strong magnetic fields that can be found in clusters.
 In this case, the scaling of secondary neutrino flux with distance is complicated, but still approaches $1/D$.

-In general, it is possible that a combination of both primary and secondary neutrino production contributes to IceCube's diffuse astrophysical spectrum.
+Line-of-sight interactions attributable to a combination of both background photon fields, and gas distributed throughout clusters, filaments and voids, provide a general mechanism for the production of secondary neutrinos spanning the relevant energy range of IceCube.
+As there is large uncertainty in the intervening matter density on a source-by-source basis, exact modeling of the expected neutrino spectrum for a given population is not considered.
+Instead, this work tests the hypothesis that secondary interactions play a dominant role in accounting for the observed diffuse spectrum.
+Neutrino events of energies below 100 TeV are mainly due to \textit{pp} collisions, carrying off only a fraction of the initial cosmic ray energy, while interactions with background photon fields yield higher energy neutrinos.
+We also note, it is possible that a combination of both primary and secondary neutrino production contributes to IceCube's diffuse astrophysical spectrum.
 In this study, the possible distinct contributions from both neutrino production mechanisms are explored in modeling the signal expectations from the populations of blazar and non-blazar AGN, as well as starburst galaxies.